Lighting Tips for Vlogging: How to Light

 Going outside and using natural light is the cheapest way to get a lot of light for your videos.
 If your vlog is not suited to the great outdoors then you need to get more strategic.
 You can turn on all the lights in your living room and still end up with a dark, grainy, video.

-The lighting technique used by portrait photographers, called 'Three Point Lighting', is also a great method for lighting your vlog.
+The most common technique of lighting a scene is called three-point lighting.
+It involves three different sources of light in the shot and is used by portrait photographers, which is also a great method for lighting your vlog.

-You will want to have a main light source behind the camera and off to one side.
-This is called your 'Key Light', and it needs to be high quality.
+The brightest source of light is also known as the key light which need to be high quality.
 A window will work, but if you do not have access to one where you are filming then consider an LED panel light or a softbox light like the ones used in portrait photography.